 Watch a video about the process: http://web.pppmb.cals.cornell.edu/fuchs/ppv/detectionvideo.html

 Early detection of plum pox virus is important because there is no cure once it gets established in an orchard.
-Once infected, trees with the virus and those in a 50 meter radius need to be removed and destroyed of properly to eradicate PPV.
+Once infected, trees with the virus, and those in a 50-meter radius, need to be removed and destroyed to eradicate PPV.
 This is important because PPV does not kill trees.
 If the trees are left to stand, the tree will remain as a reservoir for the virus (Cambra et al. 2006).
-Chemical control of aphids using insecticides has been found to be infective and stopping the spread of PPV.
+Chemical control of aphids using insecticides has been found to be ineffective at stopping the spread of PPV.
 Currently, one of the prospects being looked into as a control and prevention method is developing plant resistance to PPV through the use of genetic engineering.
 If you have questions about the virus or control methods, contact your local extension office.

 PPV spread across most of Europe by the 1970s.
 In the late 1990s, PPV had spread to many other countries in the eastern hemisphere and then was first detected in Chile in 1992.
 The first documentation of the disease in the United States was in Pennsylvania in 1999.
 By 2006, there were reports of the disease in New York and Michigan.
 The D strain was originally isolated in France.